jesford/twitter-project/README.md

 - **tweet_analyzer.py** streams tweets matching your selected keyword, performs a sentiment analysis, and prints the info to the screen.
 Its pretty fast, assuming your keyword query isn't too obscure.

 - **tweet_mapper.py** does the exact same thing, but also plots the tweets, color-coded by sentiment (green = positive) on a map of North America.
 This code can be slow because not that many twitter users include the needed geographical info.
+Saves map as a pdf file.

 #### How to use this code